icekomo/Critter-Log-V2/README.md

 The Dev side:
 For this app I am using a json file that is created the first time the app runs.
 When the user creates a critter, the app use theDogAPI to fectch 5 random images and stores them to use for the critter profile.
 The goal would be to allow the user to replace the random photos with photos of their own.

+Saving:
+The app is creating a json file to use for each new users.
+After the json file is created, the app will save each critter to that json file.